The perfect team — Sheron and Dan, David and Amy, and Emily, Molly and Casey

-Dan grew up as a city boy and we moved to the farm in 1971 when David was 6 weeks old.
-Dan took to farming and after his father-in-law passed away in 1986, he began upgrading the farm.
+Dan grew up as a city boy and we moved to the farm in 1971 when David was 6 weeks old and Daniel was 5.
+Dan took to farming and after my dad passed away in 1986, he began upgrading the farm.
 After graduating from Baylor University, Dan began a lifelong career in insurance.
-Dan retired in 2009 and has enjoyed improving Scurlock Farms and meeting and visiting with our guests.
+He retired in 2009 and has enjoyed improving Scurlock Farms and meeting and visiting with our guests.

 Sheron Scurlock, Co-Owner and Farm Stay/Rental Manager

 Dan and I chose a home site on the farm in 1971 and built our home along the bluff.
 We raised our two boys and enjoyed gardening and traveling.

 I retired from the insurance field and closed a continuing education business in May, 2015.
 After my mom’s death in 2010, we remodeled my parent’s home and my mom’s art studio.

 Our original intent was to rent the homes long-term.
 But our two boys and their families love the homes, so we decided to do short-term rentals so we could still enjoy them.
 I am the oldest of 5 siblings and we still get together at the farm.

 We have hosted many fascinating people from 25 different countries and all states, and have also been able to host our family and friends.

-After beautifully furnishing the homes, I have enjoyed shared them with others looking for a unique vacation experience.
+After beautifully furnishing the homes, I have enjoyed sharing them with others looking for a unique vacation experience.

 I still love to read, garden and we travel when we can.
 We have added chickens to the farm and have had so much fun with them.
 Check out some of the videos I have posted on the Scurlock Farms Vacation Rentals Channel on YouTube!
 Whoever knew chickens could be so entertaining?!